tesselle/tabula/README.md

 increase in the value of the index accompanies a decrease in diversity.

-Corresponding *evenness* (i.e. a measure of how evenly individuals are distributed across the sample) can also be computed.
+Corresponding *evenness* (i.e. a measure of how evenly individuals are distributed across the sample) can also be computed, as well as *richness* and *rarefaction*.

 Several methods can be used to acertain the degree of *turnover* in taxa composition along a gradient on qualitative (presence/absence) data.
 It